Sayanth2091/Sayanth-dev/src/content/projects/StegImage.md

+---
+title: "Building a Steganography App with Node.js and Python"
+description: "A Simple Stegnography App for Awarness"
+date: 2023-02-15
+tags: [Cybersecurity, Stegnography]
+category: "tools"
+---

 # Deep Dive: Building a Steganography App with Node.js and Python

 Have you ever wanted to send a secret message, hidden in plain sight?
 That's the magic of steganography, the art of concealing a message within another, non-secret file.
 Today, we're taking a deep dive into **StegImage**, a web application that lets you hide secret text inside images and audio files.